Introduction to Digital Kiosks

 A media player is a small form system that is required to playback your content/media.
 Media players are securely installed inside of the kiosks and can be accessed via a lockable door.
 Popular digital kiosk media players are Windows and Android.

 Media players for digital kiosks can be updated via USB or the Internet via WiFi or Hardline connection.
 For areas that don’t have internet access, you can use a media player that comes with a 3G/4G Sim Card slot for the internet.

 If you’re looking to control the digital kiosks remotely content/media, you would need a cloud-based digital signage software.

 Digital Signage Software for Kiosks

-Cloud-based digital signage is a web-based platform that allows you to remotely create, update, and manage the digital kiosks content.
-In addition to content management of the digital kiosk, digital signage software allows you to remotely view the status of all content playing on the digital kiosk, run proof-of-play reports, online connectivity of the media player.
+Cloud-based digital signage is a web-based platform that allows you to remotely create, update and manage the digital kiosks content.
+In addition to content management of the digital kiosk, kiosk software allows you to remotely view the status of all content playing on the digital kiosk, run proof-of-play reports, online connectivity of the media player.
 This monitoring makes troubleshooting easier plus provides you with valuable data of your playlists.